Last Updated on July 28, 2022 by Michelle Ball

 There are a multitude of bases for student discipline.
 One of those bases involves fighting (aka “mutual combat”), threats, and/or physical violence to another.
 Such conduct may or may not get a student suspended or placed up for expulsion.

 Per California Education Code 48900(a)(1) for a student to be suspended or expelled for this type of conduct, they must have:

-– Caused, attempted to cause, or threatened to cause physical injury to another person, or
+Caused, attempted to cause, or threatened to cause physical injury to another person, or

-For example, if a student is hit by another student, and hits back, the schools usually deems this “mutual combat,” and suspend both kids, regardless of who started it.
+For example, if a student is hit by another student, and hits back, the schools usually deems this “mutual combat,” and suspends both kids, regardless of who started it.
 The insertion of the words “except in

 self-defense,” is very confusing as schools usually ignore this phrase, and suspend students if they engage in any form of physical altercation, and even if the student has no other choice (e.g. they are attacked).

 Group Beating = Self Defense?

 There are times when schools may allow the self defense “excuse.”
 For example, when it is glaringly obvious, such as with a gang beating, maybe they will not suspend the victim when trying to survive.
 But for the most part in a two student battle, both students will be punished for fighting regardless of who started it.

 Threat of Physical Harm Could Lead To Suspension or Expulsion